 With about one in 54 children diagnosed with autism every year, the need for social workers with special skills or expertise in this area has never been greater.
-Social workers can be grouped into two categories based on their education and experience, and workers from both categories are needed to help families with autistic members.
+Social workers can be grouped into two categories based on their education and experience.
+Workers from both categories are needed to help families with autistic members.

 Related resource: Top 25 Online Master’s in Autism Spectrum Disorder (ASD)

-Clinical social workers earn the highest salaries because they have the most extensive education, the most clinical experience, and the training and expertise needed to meet the special needs of autism patients.
+Clinical social workers earn the highest salaries because they have the most extensive education and clinical experience.
+They also have the training and expertise needed to meet the special needs of autism patients.
 Social workers at the high end of the pay scale may need to work long hours and take on additional responsibilities such as communicating with medical staff around the clock and staying in touch with the autistic patients they serve.